-3.1 Insofar as the Data Processor will be processing Personal Data subject to EU Data Protection Law on behalf of the Data Controller in the course of the performance of the Service Agreement with the Data Controller, the terms of this Addendum shall apply.
-Unless Data Controller instructs otherwise, the Data Controller will transfer Personal Data, namely, Customer Validation Data, to the Data Processor for processing on computer servers located in the European Union.
-The categories of Personal Data to be processed are online identifiers and may include the following: first name; last name; gender; city; state; country; Internet Protocol (IP) Address information; and email addresses.
-The types of data subjects whose information will be processed are individuals, namely the Data Controller's customers who have consented to the processing of their personal data.
+3.1.
+Insofar as the Data Processor will be processing Personal Data subject to EU Data Protection Law on behalf of the Data Controller in the course of the performance of the Service Agreement with the Data Controller, the terms of this Addendum shall apply.
+To ensure that Personal Data, namely, Customer Validation Data, is processed and stored in the European Union, Data Controller must utilize Data Processor's EU-only endpoint: api-eu.zerobounce.net (http://apieu.zerobounce.net/).
+Any Personal Data submitted to Data Controller through other endpoints or means may be processed and stored in any country where Data Processor maintains its servers, namely, the United States and the European Union.
+The categories of Personal Data to be processed are online identifiers and may include the following: first name; last name; gender; city; state; country; Internet Protocol (IP) Address information and geolocation data; email addresses; and associated metadata related to email usage or validation results.
+The types of data subjects whose information will be processed are individuals, namely the Data Controller's customers, contacts, subscribers, end-users, or other individuals whose data is being processed based on contractual necessity, or who have consented to the processing of their personal data.
 The purposes for which the personal data will be processed include: validation of email lists for deliverability; removal of known email complainers, abusers and spam traps from email address lists; deliverability toolkit services; and to perform any additional services requested by Data Controller.
 Notwithstanding the foregoing, the Data Controller understands and agrees that Data Processor has personnel located in the United States that have the ability to access its Customer Registration Data.